-20.5 Members may speak only once
+21.5 Members may speak only once

-A member may not speak more than once to a motion at a meeting of a community board except with permission of the Chairperson.
+A member may not speak more than once to a motion at a meeting of the community board, except with permission of the Chairperson.
+Members can speak more than once to a motion at a committee or subcommittee meeting with the chairperson's permission.

-20.6 Limits on number of speakers
+21.6 Limits on number of speakers